Who is a Live Sound Engineer?

 Formal Education:

 Consider pursuing a diploma or degree in audio engineering, sound technology, or a related field.
-Several institutions in India offer specialized courses in audio engineering.
+Several institutions in India offer specialized courses.

 -